• facebook

 Along with repairing the damaged MDF/NDF database file(s), the software allows you to create database backups scripts once it is restored, generate live data preview, open and view MDF files without SQL Server, and more.

-Kernel for SQL Database Recovery is an advanced and intelligent utility designed to assist users in various scenarios, including tasks such as SQL Server database backup, how to recover SQL database without backup and more.
+Kernel for SQL Database recovery is an advance and smart utility that helps the users in many use cases like how to backup SQL server database, how to recover SQL database without backup and more.